Gesture System

 </vertical-drag-gesture-handler>

-# Example 3: Proxy native component internal gestures
+# Example 3: Internal gestures in a proxy native component

 <vertical-drag-gesture-handler